 Recall that when you set a goal for your survey and developed your analysis plan, you thought about what subgroups you were going to analyze and compare.
 Now is when that planning pays off.
 For example, say you wanted to see how teachers, students, and administrators compared to one another in answering the question about next year’s conference.
-To figure this out, you want to create a cross tabulation, showing the results of the conference question by subgroup:
+To figure this out, you want to delve into response rates by means of cross tabulation, where you show the results of the conference question by subgroup:

 From this table you see that a large majority of the students (86%) and teachers (80%) plan to come back next year.
 However, the administrators who attended your conference look different, with under half (46%) of them intending to come back!
 Hopefully, some of our other questions will help you figure out why this is the case and what you can do to improve the conference for administrators so more of them will return year after year.